abumusasakib/heroes_tour/heroes/README.md

 ## Running the Application Locally

 Run `conduit serve` from this directory to run the application.
-For running within an IDE, run `bin/main.dart`.
-By default, a configuration file named `config.yaml` will be used.

 To generate a SwaggerUI client, run: